aergoio/agora/README.md

 1. Review this [README.md](README.md) and [AIP-0](AIPs/AIP-0.md)
 2. Fork the repository by clicking "Fork" in the top right.
 3. Add your AIP to your fork of the repository.
 There are [template AIP here](/template).
+4. Create a proposal document in the AIP/drafts folder.
-4. Submit a Pull Request to Aergo Agora repository.
+5. Submit a Pull Request to Aergo Agora repository.

 # AIP Process and workflow
 The AIP process is a structured process for making changes to the Aergo Network.
 There are four parties involved in this process.